New Keynotes are added continuously. Please check back to see the latest updates to the OSCON program.

 He blogs at http://boldlyopen.com/.

-Irene Ros is the director of data visualization at Bocoup and the program chair of OpenVis Conf, a 2-day conference on data visualization on the open Web.
-Irene is an information visualization researcher and developer, making engaging, informative, and interactive data-driven stories, experiences, and exploratory interfaces on the Web.
-Prior to joining Bocoup, she was a research developer at IBM Research’s Visual Communication Lab.
-She received her BS in computer science from the University of Massachusetts Amherst.
+Irene Ros is the director of data visualization at Bocoup and the program chair of OpenVis Conf, a two-day conference on data visualization on the open Web.
+Irene is an information visualization researcher and developer, making engaging, informative, and interactive data-driven stories, experiences, and exploratory interfaces on the web.
+Previously, she was a research developer at IBM Research’s Visual Communication Lab.
+Irene holds a BS in computer science from the University of Massachusetts Amherst.

 Kaitlin comes from Digital Science, a new technology company started out of Macmillan Publishers, providing tools for researchers.
 She’s a technologist, open science advocate, and data nerd who works in her day job to make scientific research more efficient through better use of technology.
 Prior to moving to the UK to work for Digital Science, she managed the science division of Creative Commons where she worked to enable better knowledge sharing and research.
 For more about Digital Science, visit http://digital-science.com.
 You can follow her at @kaythaney